Get the Right Care

 • Distortion of the size of the breast.

-A benign breast mass removal is done on an outpatient basis (you will be able to go home after the surgery is completed).
+Benign breast mass removal surgery is an outpatient procedure (you will be able to go home after the surgery is completed).
 Before your surgery, a nurse or doctor will plan the site, clean the affected area, and consult with you for any questions you may have.
 Then, you will be brought to the operating room and be put under general anesthesia by our anesthetist.

 The procedure itself usually takes around an hour to perform.
 Typically, your doctor will give you a heads up on how long the procedure should last.